 Key Highlights:

-- Explore technological advancements enhancing traditional compasses.
+- Explore technological advancements that enhance traditional compass designs.

 Understanding a Sighting Compass